 - How to Duplicate pattern pieces

-- How to check your size of 1″ square after seperating from pattern piece
+- How to check your size of 1″ square after separating from the pattern piece

-- How to use “Slice & Contour” to seperate pattern pieces
+- How to use “Slice & Contour” to separate pattern pieces

 - How to use the place fabric on fold method in Design Space

 - How to decrease pattern size by 1/4″ all the way around a pattern piece

 - How to print your pattern pieces in Actual/100% Scaling size from a home printer

 - How to print patterns from Notes, Books, and Acrobat

 More Helpful Uploading Patterns into Design Space Tutorials

 - Uploading PDF Sewing Patterns to Design Space (Desktop or Laptop Computer)